Hendrix-CS/csci150/projects/final.md

 Your design document must include:

 -   Your name, and also the name of your collaborator if it is a team project.
+-   A description of the way(s) in which your project goes beyond what we have done in class and labs.
--   A description the main algorithm which will control the project.
+-   A description of the main algorithm which will control the project.
+-   A description of how you envision the project code will be decomposed into classes, methods, and functions.
 -   A timeline of steps you will take to complete your project with deadlines for each step.
 Plan not just what you must do but the ordering of steps that will allow you to complete by the final deadline.
--   A description of the way(s) in which your project goes beyond what we have done in class and labs.
--   A description of how you envision the project code will be decomposed into classes, methods, and functions.

 You should be as detailed as possible for full credit in your description.
 Time spent on the design will pay off immensely as you